A1exanderAlexeyuk/NSCLCCharacterization/readme.md

 # When finished with reviewing the results, use the next command
 # upload study results to OHDSI SFTP server:
 uploadStudyResults(outputFolder, keyFileName, userName)

+source("extras/SankeyPlot.R")
+# categorizedRegimensInfo - csv file what will be created after RunStudy
+# cohortDefinitionId - 101 or 102 or 103
+#output - sankey plot
+createSankeyPlot(
+  categorizedRegimensInfo,
+  cohortDefinitionId
+)